-- a) In Europe the levels of profitability as well as equity valuations stay largely close to their historical averages - there are neither signs of either an inflated, nonsustainable level of corporate profitability or a valuation bubble.
-Thus going forward we expect average returns. - b) In the USA the level of profitability is elevated by 20 40% above historical averages resp. trend-line growth.
+- a) In Europe the levels of profitability as well as equity valuations stay largely close to their historical averages there are neither sign of either an inflated, non-sustainable level of corporate profitability or a valuation bubble.
+Thus, going forward, we expect average returns. - b) In the USA the level of profitability is elevated by 50% above historical averages resp. trend-line growth.
 More significantly equity valuations are significantly inflated and have gone up further.
-Both valuation metrics we use stand at ca. 190% of their historical averages, implying standard deviations of 2,2x 2,3x.
-This signals a full-fledged bubble.
+Both valuation metrics we use stand at ca. 170-210% of their historical averages, implying standard deviations of 1,8-2,4x.
+This signals a bubble.

-On the risk side global economic and political risks appear have clearly increased, with Mr. Trump being the driver for both an emerging trade war and pressure on some targeted Emerging Markets resp.
-Russia.
-And the Central Banks have started a commitment to tightening the monetary policy.

-We continue to be more worried than equity markets about the effect of long-term interest rates We are much more worried than the markets about an increase in the 10-year bond yield in the USA from 2% to 4 or even 5% - such an increase will lay open a lot of risky financing structures which were not stress-tested for such an evolution.
+On the risk side global economic and political risks appear have clearly increased, i.e., energy crisis caused by the war in Ukraine, high inflation, tightening monetary policy.
+High 10-year bond yields in the USA ~4% will lay open a lot of risky financing structures which were not stress-tested for such an evolution.

-As a result we maintain our recommendation of a tops-down portfolio structure:
+As a result, we maintain our recommendation of a tops-down portfolio structure:

-a) 15 - 20% cash

-b) 5 - 10% short exposure.
+- a) 15 20% cash - b) 5 10% short exposure